hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 ## Pytorch and Python
 - Guide: [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51931230/PyTorch)
 - The idea is that we need to build Pytorch (same for Tensoflow I think) from scratch to work with AMD GPUs on Setonix
 - To make it simpler, dockers and containers are available.
-We can load it throuch `docker pull` or `module load`
+We can load it throuch `docker pull` or `module load`.
+It didn't work well for me.

 ### Pyenv
 - I really liked [pyenv](https://github.com/pyenv/pyenv), because the official pytorch container has several complexities and issues (details on next point).
 Pyenv seemed simpler to me.